buildkite/on-demand/agent-composer/README.md

 you can build open source repositories without authentication.
 - [`Kaniko`](builder/kaniko.yml): creates an ECR repository and a task role with permission to push to this repository.
-This stack works in conjunction with the [`examples/kaniko-task.yml`](examples/kaniko-task.yml) stack to build images using an on-demand Buildkite Agent task definition.
+This stack works in conjunction with the [`examples/kaniko/kaniko.yml`](examples/kaniko/kaniko.yml) stack to build images using an on-demand Buildkite Agent task definition.
+See the [kaniko documentation](examples/kaniko) for more details on this stack.